Did you know that when you donate money to AKUN, more than 97% goes directly to projects?

-The women group is currently making these beautiful garlands and ornaments from natural palm leaves.
+The women group have previously made these beautiful garlands and ornaments from natural palm leaves.
 First, they pick the leaves that are then washed, dyed and woven into balls, ornaments and pouches.

-We are trying to promote these products in shops so if you would like to help us with that, we would appreciate it!
+We are trying to promote these products in shops so if you would like to help us with that, we would appreciate it.
+Get in touch!

 A success story!